ligurio/practical-fm/README.md

 ## A List of companies that use formal verification methods in software engineering

-If you see a company on the list that doesn't exist anymore, or does not use formal methods anymore, please send a pull request with an explanation.
-The same goes if you're currently working at, or know a company that uses formal methods but is not on the list.
-Please include the website, github (if applicable), locations, and sector.
-If the company is hiring please include a link to the ad.
+If you see a company on the list that doesn't exist anymore, or does not use formal methods anymore, If the company is hiring please include a link to the ad.

 | Name | Location | Sector | Source |